JKRhb/sdf-relations/draft-laari-asdf-relations.md

 --- abstract

 The Semantic Definition Format (SDF) base specification defines set of basic information elements that can be used for describing a large share of the existing data models from different ecosystems.
 While these data models are typically very simple, such as basic sensors definitions, more complex models, and in particular bigger systems, benefit from ability to describe additional information on how different definitions relate to each other.
-This document specifies an extension to SDF for describing complex relationships and additional information about them.
+This document specifies an extension to SDF for describing complex relationships in class level descriptions.
+This specification does not consider instance-specific information.

 --- middle